-By standardizing evaluations, improving administrative efficiency, and boosting student experience, Galvanize has used CodeSignal to provide its students with a superior technical education.
+By leveraging a consistent evaluation, improving administrative efficiency, and boosting student experience, Galvanize has used CodeSignal to provide its students with a superior technical education.
 Happier, more productive administrative staff can better serve students and instructors; reliable, effective diagnostic testing allows instructors to provide their students with a better education; intuitive UI and real-world IDE create a better testing experience for students, with Fred noting that “they don’t feel like they’re being evaluated and tested.”

 With Galvanize hybridizing their curriculum in response to the COVID-19 pandemic—bringing their bootcamp courses online for remote learning—they stand ready to continue their rapid growth.
 The announcement of a new Dallas campus, a scholarship program, a stretched, part-time bootcamp, and expanded program offerings are only a few of the moves Galvanize has made in the past few months of 2020; no matter what direction their growth takes them in next, CodeSignal can help them provide their students, instructors, and administrators with the best possible assessment experience.

 CodeSignal’s goal is to help the world #GoBeyondResumes, but Galvanize shows that that’s not all we can do.
-Galvanize uses CodeSignal Test to standardize assessments for their bootcamp students, helping them provide their students with an unparalleled technical education.
-CodeSignal also offers Certify—a fully-automated assessment solution that utilizes the first-of-its-kind Coding Score metric—as well as Interview—a powerful, all-in-one remote interviewing solution that includes HD audio and video calling, a live, collaborative coding environment, a virtual whiteboard, and more.
+Galvanize uses CodeSignal Pre-Screen to create consistent and streamlined skills evaluations for their bootcamp students, helping them provide their students with an unparalleled technical education.
+CodeSignal also offers Tech Screen–-a technical phone screen replacement that gives time back to engineers while providing a white glove candidate experience, and Interview–-a powerful, all-in-one remote interviewing platform that includes integrated, collaborative coding environment, HD audio and video calling, extensive language support, and more.
 From hiring to educating, CodeSignal has a solution for your company’s technical assessment needs.